How To Tie A Buntline Hitch Knot

 Variations

-There’s also another variation.
-The “EStar” variation is specifically for modern ropes made of slippery materials.
+This is for modern ropes made of slippery materials.
 This variation is for ropes made out of Dyneema.
 It starts like a regular Buntline Hitch Knot but it isn’t tightened.
 Instead, the working end is passed back around the ring or piling, and back down through the knot to the standing end.
 It’s a very secure knot and a fine alternative to the traditional Buntline Hitch if you’re using a line made from modern fibers.

 Alternatives